kyma-project/hydroform/function/examples/README.md

 Docker allow you to perform operation on the given resources: `run`.

-See how the examples use specific libraries to:
+See how the examples use specific libraries to [run resources](./cmd/docker/run/main.go).